daquilino/Flashcard-Generator/README.md

 	~~~

-	let card1 = new BASIC.BasicCard(Who was the first president of the United States?", "George Washington");
+	let card1 = new BASIC.BasicCard("Who was the first president of the United States?", "George Washington");

 ```